CeriOSRey/Everything_Playwright/wiki/features.md

 - can run specific tests using the run button on the left side like iOS test files
 - display the status of the test on the right side of the function
 - await has no effect on locators if no action is applied.
+- playwright by default will check if an element is enabled or not.

 - adding a "" + before a number turns the type into a string
     - "" + 543   // "543"